Grain free dog food willautomaticallybegluten free dog food! It will not contain any of the grains that contain gluten.

 It likes to attack a dog's liver and can create very serious

-It doesn't really take too much to create a problem for dogs.
+liver problems.
+It really doesn't take too much to create a problem for dogs.

 Also, most of the corn grown these days is GMO unless it says it's Organic.